 Dina has also authored a number of publications including, among others, "Total and Partial Loss in Islamic Project Finance – an end or a new beginning?"
 Journal of International Banking and Financial Law (December 2015), "Sadara Sukuk – Saudi Arabia leading the way," Islamic Finance News (3 April 2013); "Mergers & Acquisitions: Islamic Finance finding its way," Islamic Finance News (20 February 2013); and "Project Finance and Sukuk in Saudi Arabia – an On-going Project?," Journal of International Banking and Financial Law (February 2013).

-Represented of Saudi Aramco in the PetroRabigh Phase 2 expansion project, a refinery and petrochemical project in the Kingdom of Saudi Arabia.
+Representation of Saudi Aramco in the project and Islamic financing of the PetroRabigh Phase 2 expansion project, a refinery and petrochemical project in the Kingdom of Saudi Arabia.

 Sunshine and Shifting Sands, Recent Trends and Future Outlook in Oil and Gas Project Financings, International Comparative Legal Guide, 2nd Edition, April 2013, (co-author)

 Sadara Sukuk – Saudi Arabia Leading the Way, Islamic Finance News, 3 April 2013, (co-author)

 Mergers & Acquisitions: Islamic Finance Finding its Way, Islamic Finance News, 20 February 2013